 The hot air balloon envelope is hooked to the basket and then spread on the ground.
-A gasoline powered fan fills the envelope with cold air with the balloon stretched out on it’s side.
-Once the envelope is packed with air from the fan, the pilot lights a propane burner, and heats up the air inside the balloon.
-With a few short squeezes of the burner, the hot air balloon stands upright, and is ready for launch.
+A gasoline powered fan fills the envelope with cold air with the balloon stretched out on its side.
+Once the envelope is packed with air from the fan, the pilot lights a propane burner and heats up the air inside the balloon.
+With a few short squeezes of the burner, the hot air balloon stands upright and is ready for launch.
 Typically, the entire inflation takes about 15 – 20 minutes.

-- Long Term or Debilitating illnesses
+- Long-term or debilitating illnesses

 - Inability to stand for extended periods, reliance on a walker/cane, etc.

 - Recent major surgeries, broken bones, joint replacements, etc.

 In most cases, we should be able to accommodate the passenger in question; however, we need to know what limitations may be present so we can plan for a safe experience.
 If in doubt, consult your physician about the suitability of a balloon flight.
 Keep in mind the possible landing conditions that may be experienced.

 Unfortunately, wheelchair-bound passengers cannot be accommodated in our balloons.
 There are only a handful of specially-equipped wheelchair hot air balloons in existence in the world.
 Ask us to help you find a qualified flight provider.